brisa-build/brisa/packages/docs/building-your-application/configuring/static-pages.md

 # Static pages

-## Prerender some pages in `output="server"`
+## Prerender some pages in `output="bun"` or `output="node"`

 In Brisa you can prerender pages to have a static/dynamic hybrid app.
-Although in the [configuration is `output="server"`](/building-your-application/configuring/output) you can indicate which pages you want to prerender during the build and then only have to serve the generated HTML file.
+Although in the [configuration is a JS Server](/building-your-application/configuring/output) you can indicate which pages you want to prerender during the build and then only have to serve the generated HTML file.

 For this to be possible, you have to put `prerender` named export on your pages: